 - Analogous: Use Colors adjacent to each other on the color wheel.

 - Complimentary: Use colors directly opposite each other on the color wheel.

 When creating a color scheme for your home, limit yourself to three to five colors to avoid jarring transitions, you can play with shades and accessories to liven things up.
 For example, blue can create amazing accents alongside a variety of neutrals.

 All About the Blues- Blues are strong in the color forecasts – and the shades are strong and intense.
 The richness of cobalt and royal are being used in everything from tile accents to pendant lamps.

 Other color trends include utilizing gray-green for a neutral, yellow or eggplant for accents, and chartreuse for big pops of color.

 Different styles and shapes of mirrors can be used in a variety of ways to transform every room in your home.
 Mirrors can make rooms look brighter by bouncing natural light around the room.
 They can also make a small room feel bigger by reflecting outdoor spaces or areas free from clutter.

 Wallpaper can change the entire look of a room with interesting patterns and beautiful colors.
 Patterns and colors can be used to evoke a specific feeling or mood in the room as well as make accents pop.
 Wallpaper can brighten without overwhelming when used in areas like entry halls, a study or den, or in the kitchen or bathroom.

 Art Deco Returns

 The best things always come back into style, and Art Deco is one of the freshest trends.
-The latest take on the look is updated, and has something for everyone.
+The latest take on the look is updated and has something for everyone.
 It’s a little less sweet, and a lot more sophisticated.
-The sharpness of the geometric shapes is still there, and so are the color contrasts – but the shades are now warmer tones of coral, contrasted with deep greens, dark wine reds, and midnight blue.
+New looks include warmer tones of coral, contrasted with deep greens, dark wine reds, and midnight blue.